hereismari/deep-glossary/README.md

 # Deep Glossary

 Advanced (or simply not trivial) concepts of: Math, Computer Science and Statistics related to Deep Learning.
-All the terms are linked to best resource I've found online that explain these concepts, of course in my opinion only.
+All the terms are linked to the best resource I've found online about these concepts.

 ## Linear Algebra